john-cd/rust_howto/src/file/read-write.md

 [![memmap-badge]][memmap] [![cat-filesystem-badge]][cat-filesystem]

-Creates a memory map of a file using [memmap][memmap] and simulates some non-sequential reads from the file.
-Using a memory map means you just index into a slice rather than dealing with [`seek`][seek] to navigate a File.
+Creates a memory map of a file using [`memmap`][memmap] and simulates some non-sequential reads from the file.
+Using a memory map means you just index into a slice rather than dealing with [`seek`][std::fs::File::seek] to navigate a File.

-The [`Mmap::map`][Mmap::map] function assumes the file behind the memory map is not being modified at the same time by another process or else a [race condition][race condition] occurs.
+The [`Mmap::map`][memmap::Mmap::map] function assumes the file behind the memory map is not being modified at the same time by another process or else [a race condition][race condition] occurs.

 ```rust,editable
 {{#include ../../deps/examples/memmap.rs}}